Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/what-the-current-evidence-base-shows/essay.md

 - claims that dated institutional floors prove present-tense activity everywhere they once documented
 - claims that SignWriting's adoption has already been systematically compared against all alternative systems

-That discipline strengthens the evidence series rather than weakening it.

-It lets the strongest claims stand on firmer ground.
+Keeping those claims for later lets the current evidence stand on firmer ground.

 ## Why this matters for the rest of the platform

 This synthesis matters because every other series depends on it.

-- *Sutton SignWriting Foundations* should not sound purely theoretical.
+It gives *Sutton SignWriting Foundations* its practical grounding.

-- *Sutton SignWriting Language and Literacy Research* should not sound like a research program in search of users.
+It gives *Sutton SignWriting Language and Literacy Research* a base of real readers, texts, and institutions.

-- *Sutton SignWriting Infrastructure and Program* should not sound like stewardship planning for a hypothetical system.
+It gives *Sutton SignWriting Infrastructure and Program* a stewardship problem tied to an existing system rather than a hypothetical one.

 The evidence series is what keeps the rest of the platform honest.